Beauty and the Beast (musical): Set and costumes

-The process of designing Beauty and the Beasts costumes was more collaborative between designer and actor than most other Broadway productions Hould-Ward had previously worked on, and she frequently sought input from the cast to make sure they were able to move.
-Designing Belle's costumes was an "easy" task for Hould-Ward; the character is initially dressed in standard Disney heroine attire until replaced by more elaborate costumes once Belle meets the Beast.
-Hould-Ward based the character's famous yellow ballgown on several historic portraits.
-The gown became the first costume built for the production in order to accommodate Disney's mandate to market the dress in photoshoots and commercials starring Egan and Mann, six months prior to rehearsals.
+Physically designing Beauty and the Beast's costumes required more collaboration between designer and actor than most other Broadway productions Hould-Ward previously worked on; she frequently sought input from the cast to make sure they were able to move.
+Designing Belle's costumes was an “easy" task for Hould-Ward; the character was originally dressed in standard Disney heroine attire until replaced with more elaborate costumes, once Belle meets the Beast.
+Hould-Ward based the character's famous yellow ballgown from several historic portraits.
+The gown became the first costume built for the production to accommodate Disney's mandate to market the dress in photoshoots and commercials starring Susan and Terrence, six months prior to rehearsals.
 Weighing 45 pounds, the dress is a combination of various patterns and materials, including a hoop skirt, silk, brocade, beading, flowers and bows.
-Too large to fit inside Egan's dressing room after the ballroom sequence, undressing required assistance from three backstage crew members who used wires to hoist the dress up into the rafters, where it would be stored until the next performance.
-A lot of time was spent designing the Beast's costume, the creation of which was especially challenging due to requirements to "allow enough of the performer to show through."
+Too large to fit inside Egan's dressing room after the ballroom sequence, undressing required help from three backstage crew members they used wires to hoist the dress into the rafters, it would be stored until the next performance.
+A lot of time spent designing the Beast's costume, physically creating was especially challenging due to requirements to "allow vocal movement of the performer to show through."
 Hould-Ward's initial designs for the Beast were constantly rejected by Katzenberg, who reiterated that she "put the movie onstage" until the producer realized that the excessive prosthetics were limiting Mann's vocal performance.
-A wire frame was also used to maintain the costume's shape, which evokes heavy metal fashion until ultimately substituted for a black Oscar de la Renta-inspired velvet suit when the Beast finally transforms back into a prince.
-Hould-Ward designed the leads' costumes from the perspective of her daughter Leah, explaining, "when Leah comes to see it, she remembers from the movie that the Beast was in that blue jacket.
+A wire frame was utilized to maintain the costume's shape, which evokes heavy metal fashion until substituted for a black Oscar de la Renta-inspired velvet suit when the Beast finally transforms into a prince.
+Hould-Ward designed the leads' costumes from the perspective of her daughter Leah, explaining, "when Leah comes to see the show, she remembers from the movie that the Beast was in that blue jacket.
 Leah expects that blue jacket, and if you don't give it to her, she and a lot of other ten-year-olds are going to be sad".
-At the same time, the designer wanted her creations to be equally as interesting on an intellectual level for parents to enjoy also.
+At same time, the designer wanted her creations to be equally interesting on an intellectual level for parents to enjoy also.